banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 Related article: How to Easily Log In as Root on Raspberry Pi OS

-Another widespread mistake using crons is ignoring the file path.
-You must use the full path to make it work properly.
+Another widespread mistake in using crons is ignoring the file path.
+You must specify the full path for it to work properly.

-This cron will not work, even in the root crontab:
+This scheduled task will not succeed, even when placed in the root crontab:

 @reboot service ssh start

-If you do not specify the absolute path, cron will not know where the service file is.
-So you must write /usr/sbin/service to make this cron work.
+If you don’t specify the absolute path, cron cannot find the service file.
+So you must write /usr/sbin/service instead for this cron to run.

 Also, pay attention to the content of your scripts.
-For example, if you have a PHP script that includes another file (ex: include “file.php”), and you add this script to the crontab, it will not work.
+For example, if you have a PHP script that includes another file (ex: “include car.php”), and you add this script to the crontab, it won’t work.

 @reboot cd /var/www/html; /usr/bin/php test.php

-This way, the include will be done in /var/www/html and the PHP script will find the file “file.php”.
+This way, the include will be done in /var/www/html and the PHP script will find the car.php file.

 Debugging

-In addition to what I wrote above, there are two other methods that I will introduce to debug your crons.
+In addition to what I wrote about earlier, there are two other methods that I will introduce to help you debug your crons.

 Emails:

-Cron will email the user if there is a problem with one of his scheduled tasks in the crontab.
-If you have a mail server installed on your Raspberry Pi (as explained here), you can check the errors in the email file of your user.
+Cron will email the user if there’s a problem with his scheduled tasks in the crontab.
+If you have a mail server installed on your Raspberry Pi (as explained here), you can check the errors in your user’s email.

 You can easily install one by doing: